Kovnir/UnitySimplestMeshBaker/MeshBaker/Readme.txt

 To Bake Bones select GameObjects with SkinnedMeshRenderer components on it or on his childs, make a right click and press Bake Bones.
 The plugin will ask you "Do you want to remove bones after backing?".
 Press "Yes" if so, or "No" if you want to leave bones for now.

+YouTube Tutorials:

+How to Bake Meshes - https://youtu.be/wtwlOkyxAw4
+How to Bake Bones - https://youtu.be/D6V7tXY23oc